Getting the most out of mentoring

 Create your own mentoring opportunity

-Look for someone who has the kind of skills you would like to gain or who is in a role you aspire to be in.
-Having someone who is 2 or 3 steps ahead of where you are now in your career, can be a good strategy.
+Being mentored by someone who is 2 or 3 steps ahead of where you are now in your career can be a good strategy.

 How to prepare for mentoring